 A very wise executive that took the Dude under his wing way back at the beginning of his career had one observation about sales that stuck.
 His statement was that when sales people get together, they compare themselves by how tall they stand on their wallets.
-That is the BSD sales person is the one who makes the most money.
-Crude, but an effective description.
+That the BSD1 sales person is the one who makes the most money.
+Crude, but an effective and accurate description.

 A corollary that the Dude penned is that when executives get together, they compare themselves by their comp, and the size of their empire.

 At one public company that the Dude worked at, it was fascinating to read the Edgar 10K filings2.
 Those are the ones that they use to disclose things like "executive compensation".
 At this company, the three EVP (executive vice presidents) were on a merry-go-round of compensation dick measuring.

 Executive 1 got a large stock grant.
 Two weeks later, the other two executives got a stock grant.
 Executive 2 got a $1K a month car allowance.
 One month later, the other two executives got a larger car allowance.

 Here the Dude scratches his head wondering why people who make a base of more than $300K a year, a bonus that regardless of their performance seemed to be north of $500K a year, and somewhere around $1M of incentive stock options "needs" a car allowance.

 Or, there is the open warring between groups.
 Executive 1 is an absolute asshole, and refuses to listen to reason, and then executives 2 and 3 start fighting with them, openly in email copying remarkably many minions, the Dude included, so that they all can watch the shit-storm unfold in real time.

 Back and forth, each iteration more petty and vindictive than the last.